A Guide To Buying A House With Low Income

 It can be difficult for a person with low income to buy a home, but there are loans and assistance programs designed to help low-income buyers achieve their goal of homeownership.
 You may consider improving your credit score, lowering your DTI ratio, making a larger down payment, using a co-signer and researching first-time home buyer programs and/or low-income home loan options.

 Ready to begin finding your home?
-Get approved with Rocket Mortgage®.
+Start your application online today.